-We want all our residents to enjoy their home in peace, without disturbance from neighbours or others living nearby.
+Anti-social behaviour can have a big impact on the quality of life of individuals and communities.
+We want you to enjoy your home in peace, without disturbance from neighbours or others living nearby.

-We work with the police and other agencies to offer help and support, and to take action if anti-social behaviour persists.
+We work with the police and other agencies to offer help and support.
+And we take action if anti-social behaviour persists.

 What is anti-social behaviour?

-The sorts of behaviour that Cross Keys Homes’ anti-social behaviour team can deal with as a breach of the tenancy agreement are:
+The types of behaviour that our anti-social behaviour team can deal with as a breach of the tenancy agreement are:

-Cross Keys Homes accepts that some behaviour may cause disturbance to others but can be reasonably expected within our daily lives.
-The following behaviour is not therefore considered to be a breach of the tenancy agreement:
+We accept that some behaviour may cause disturbance to others but can be reasonably expected within our daily lives.
+The following behaviour isn't considered to be a breach of the tenancy agreement:

 |• Noise transference between properties (such as children playing or crying; banging)||• Children playing in the garden|